truschival/DigitalRoosterGui/documentation/configuration.md

 -   On Linux :  `~/.config/DigitalRooster/digitalrooster.json`
 -   On Windows:  `%LOCALAPPDATA%/DigitalRooster/digitalrooster.json`

+You can update the file with a text editor upon save the configuration will be reloaded automatically.
+There is no need to restart the program.

+Using the REST API you can configure alarms, podcasts and radio stations.
+For more details refer to [documentation/rest.md](./documentation/rest.md)

 ### Global configuration and common properties of objects

 -   `id` of the objects is auto generated if not present.